 You took the test.
 You’ve sat waiting for weeks in anticipation.
-You go to the NASBA website, put in your birth date and section ID.
+You go to the NASBA website, put in your email and password.
 And after you coax your hand off the little white box, there, staring back at you in GIANT BLACK FONT is the BIG FAT, 74.

 The majority of people along their way to becoming a CPA have this happen, whether on the first or the fourth exam, at least once.
 No one can truly understand this sinking feeling unless it has happened to them.
 Others will try to sympathize, but they will never get it.